 - High-velocity thrusts – short, sharp movements to the spine

-The techniques performed is to ensure reduction of pain, improve your movement and encourage blood flow within your body.
+The techniques performed are to ensure the reduction of pain, improve your movement and encourage blood flow within your body.
 It isn’t painful.
 There is the possibility you will experience some soreness or stiffness within the first few days after treatment.
 The osteopath will warn you ahead of time if you will experience anything.
-Any pain you feel during or after treatment, needs your osteopath’s attention.
+Any pain you feel during or after treatment needs your osteopath’s attention.